Project Introduction

 ### 3. Configure Environment Variables

-Copy the example environment file and set your LLM API key:
+Copy the example environment variables file and set your LLM API key:

 ```bash